idia640/presentations/week04/PITCHME.md

 Note:

+What is a photon?
+It is an elementary particle of light and carries energy.
+We're used to talking about 'brightness' or 'luminance' instead of photons since we care more about the neuropsychological effect of light on the eye.

 What's different between an eye and a camera?

 We'll see shortly -- but while cameras distribute pixels uniformly across a scene, the brain does not!
 It concentrates them in the fovea.